-Leg Length Discrepancies: The difference in leg lengths can happen when one leg is shorter than the other leg due to uneven weight distribution, can cause back pain, shoulder pain, and knee pain.
+Leg Length Discrepancies: The difference in leg lengths can happen when one leg is shorter than the other leg due to uneven weight distribution, which can cause back pain, shoulder pain, and knee pain.
 Additionally, people with a difference in height between their legs are more susceptible to injuries.

-Posture Correction Exercises:
+Posture Correction Exercises

 Exercises for posture correction can also include strength, flexibility and balance re-training programs.
 In addition, core muscle strength and cardio training are also very advantageous.

 We’ve got your back.
 Book a physiotherapy appointment today.